mre/endler.dev/content/2022/alloc/index.md

 {{ figure(src="memory.jpg" invert="true") }}

-The `CODE` section (a.k.a. the _text segment_) contains the compiled code of a program, which is the set of instructions that the computer follows to execute the program.
+The `CODE` section (a.k.a. the _text segment_) contains the compiled code, which is the set of instructions that the computer follows to execute the program.
 The `GLOBAL` section (a.k.a the _data segment_), on the other hand, contains static data, which is data that remains constant throughout the program's execution.
-These two sections are typically allocated at compile time, which means that their size and contents are determined when the program is compiled, and they are usually read-only, which means that the program cannot modify their contents at runtime.

-The stack and the heap are allocated at runtime and are read-write.
+These two sections are typically allocated at compile time, which means that their size and contents are determined before the program is even started.
+Data in these sections is usually read-only, which means that the program cannot modify their contents at runtime.

-They grow and shrink as needed.
+The stack and the heap on the other hand are allocated at runtime and are read-write.
+They "grow" and "shrink" as needed.

-Now let's take a closer look at the stack.
+Now let's take a closer look at the latter two.

 ### The Stack

 {{ figure(src="stack_heap.jpg" invert="true") }}

-The main purpose of the stack is to store data for the currently executing function.
-When a function is called, a new stack frame is created for it.
+The main purpose of the stack is to store data for the function that is currently being executed.
+When a function is called, a new *stack frame* is created for it.
 The stack frame contains the function's local variables, parameters, and return address.

-You can think of the stack as a stack of plates.
-When you add a new plate, you can only place it on top or remove a plate it from there.
+You can think of the stack as a stack of plates: When you add a new plate, you can only place it at the top.
+Same goes for removing: You can only remove the topmost plate.
-It's very simple, which is what makes it fast.
+It's very simple, which is what makes it so effective and fast.

-A register is used to store the address of the topmost element of the stack which is known as Stack pointer.
+A CPU register is used to store the address of the topmost element of the stack, which is known as the Stack pointer.
 [On Intel x86 machines, this is stored in a dedicated CPU register called `SP`](https://en.wikipedia.org/wiki/Stack_register).

-When you add a new element you need to increment the stack pointer.
+When you add a new element, you need to increment the stack pointer.
 To remove (or "pop") an element, just decrement the pointer.
 Both operations can be done with just one CPU instruction.